-This course will offer an introduction to theoretical concepts and practices in the field of humanities by examining the complex connections between cultural and urban life.
+Introduction to course subject This course will offer an introduction to theoretical concepts and practices in the field of the broad humanities by examining the complex connections between cultural and urban life.
 In the modern age, city life has increasingly come to shape our understanding of culture and social interaction, while the 'global village' of digital culture can be viewed both as an extension of this urban paradigm and as a potential way of breaking free of the alienation associated with modern cities.
-Examples and case studies will draw from a range of fields and media, including literature, film, comics, art history, and architecture.
-Throughout the course, we will investigate and debate the relationship between cities and cultures: is cultural life the same thing as cosmopolitan life?
+Using examples and case studies drawn from literature, film, tv, history, philosophy, comics, art, photography, and architecture, this course will stimulate an interdisciplinary conceptual approach to cities and cultures.
+Relevant questions in the field Throughout the course, we will investigate and debate the relationship between cities and cultures: is cultural life the same thing as metropolitan life?
 Does being "cultured" also mean being "urban"?
 How have cities shaped our understanding of art, history, identity, and popular culture?
 And how do our media and artworks in turn shape our understanding of cities?
 How can a broad humanities perspective help us understand the complex relationship between cities and cultures?
-The course will be structured by a series of key theoretical concepts that bring together our understanding of both cities and cultures, and which can help us formulate answers as well as introduce new questions: 1) History and narrative 2) Power and agency 3) Space and place 4) Industry and labor 5) Branding and image 6) Digitization and globalization 7) Power and resistance Students will use a variety of methods and theoretical frameworks from the humanities.
-The joint disciplines of cultural theory and urban studies will occupy a central position throughout, and we will use a variety of case studies to introduce methods and practices from literary theory, film and television studies, gender studies and queer theory, human geography and popular geopolitics, art history, postcolonial theory, and globalization studies.
+Key concepts and theories The course will be structured by a series of key theoretical concepts that bring together our understanding of both cities and cultures, and which can help us formulate answers as well as introduce new questions: 1) History and narrative 2) Industry and labor 3) Culture and identity 4) Digitization and globalization 5) Power and resistance Key methodologies used The course will offer an introduction to urban studies by using a variety of methods and theoretical frameworks primarily from the humanities, but also from other academic traditions.
+The joint disciplines of cultural theory and urban studies will occupy a central position throughout, and we will use a variety of case studies to discuss and interrogate methods and practices from literary theory, film and television studies, gender studies, human geography and popular geopolitics, art history, postcolonial theory, and globalization studies.